supermonk/learn-aws/data/tf-sample/README.md

     terraform init -backend-config=backend.tfvars
     terraform plan -var-file=terraform.tfvars
     terraform apply -var-file=terraform.tfvars

+# Prerequisite for EC2 instance creation

+Go to EC2 management console on AWS and create a new key-pair by navigating to "Key Pairs" section.

 # Terraform commands to create one EC2 instance in the previously created VPC
     cd /vagrant/data/tf-sample/environments/dev/compute/